On this page

 A principal must give parents or carers notice when religious or cultural activities involving their child are planned.

-A parent or carer may seek exemption from their child not to participate in religious or cultural activities.
+A parent or carer may request that their child be exempted from participating in religious or cultural activities.

 Any children who don't participate in a religious or cultural activity must be offered an alternative activity related to the curriculum during the time the religious or cultural activities take place.